ppat965/ppat965.github.io/_posts/2025-07-02-all-the-books-i-read-in-europe.markdown

 ## The Death of Vivek Oji by Akwaeke Emezi

 This book follows the life and death of Vivek Oji and how it affects his friends, cousin and parents.
 Spoilers this is set in Nigeria and Vivek is a queer who prefers both masculine and feminine gender roles.
 He/she unfortunately cannot be their true self now I personally didn’t know anything about this book.
 But I am kind of tired of books where the reveal is that the characters are queer like it is a plot twist rather than an identity.
-I want to read more books about the characters identities being less the focal point and more about what they’re doing.
+I want to read more books about the characters identities being less the focal point and more about what they’re experiences.
 For some reason the most thought provoking part was when the parents learn about Vivek’s death.
 How they realised they did not know her/him.
 Then the realisation that their mindset was similar to his murderers and how with his death there is no resolution.